-In Sarnia, Ontario, an Indigenous community of 800 residents, is smothered by the Canadian petrochemical industry.
-Two sisters from Aamjiwnaang First Nation, Vanessa and Lindsay Gray, have dedicated themselves to fighting environmental racism and to protecting their community’s land, air and water.
+In Sarnia, Ontario, an Indigenous community of 800 residents is smothered by the Canadian petrochemical industry.
+Two siblings from Aamjiwnaang First Nation, Vanessa and Lindsay Gray, have dedicated themselves to fighting environmental racism and to protecting their community’s land, air and water.

 “earnest, accessible, and very well told.” – alt.theatre

 “I highly recommend seeing this show for the important reality it exposes.
 To its diligent creators: thank you.” – Mooney on Theatre

 Toronto-based company Broadleaf Theatre creates original works from local, national and global environmental issues.
 Broadleaf Theatre merges environmentalism and theatre praxis – often incorporating documentary media and innovative production design – to make little-known environmental issues urgent, accessible and fun.

 Co-Creator / Writer / Performer / Concept – Kevin Matthew Wong

 Co-Creator / Production Designer – Julia Howman

 Dramaturgy and Advisement – Lindsay Gray